-Utilizing the same questions as above, mark the similarities between the average and successful client genera.
-The average client characteristic will provide a framework that enables you to address a broader, larger targeted audience.
+Using the same questions as above, mark the similarities between the average and successful client genera.
+The average client characteristic will provide a framework to enable you to address a broader, larger targeted audience.
 Any interested outliers will fall under this category.

 After pinpointing the defining characteristics of the previous two clients, it is time to record just who your dream client is.
-Do you have some products that are unused by the successful clients but beloved by the average clients?
+Do you have any products which are unused by the successful clients but loved by the average clients?
 The dream client may be a hybrid between the two groups.
 Asking the right questions about the dream client can help you determine where your vision needs additional work to become a practical, solid piece of a business strategy.

 After building 3 unique client personas, you have the beginnings of a solid foundation to a successful strategy.
 The remaining question to answer is: how do I adjust my marketing to fit these clients?

 How to build a loyal customer base

 The answer to the question above lies within a second question: how do you bring greater value into their experiences with your company?
 It’s a question debated by many businesses.
 Some give away prizes, expensive trips, and extensive coupons.
 Others simply pray their customers will keep loving them until eternity.